-This list of national food days in July gives us so many foods to celebrate, and recipes to share.
+This list of food holidays in July gives us so many foods and drinks to celebrate, and recipes to share.

 From National Gingersnap Day to National Cotton Candy day, every day of the month has at least one food or drink associated with it which makes it easy to celebrate.

 National days are fun to celebrate, no matter the reason.
 But add in some mention of foods and everyone gets excited.

 Unsure about what national days are?
 Check out my national days guide for more information.
 Keep reading to learn more about the July food days.

 If you are a foodie, you are probably aware just how many days of the year are devoted to celebrating a favorite food.

 You will probably find that you are scouring the internet to find out what food today will celebrate.

 National days are a great way to tie food and celebrations together.
 Nothing quite says summertime or July like some celebrating with strawberry sundaes, does it?